-3.1.6.
-Hillcrest Sewer District
+3.1.6 Hillcrest Sewer District

 The Hillcrest Sewer District (HSD) has an annual operating budget of approximately \$338 thousand.
 The HSD's largest cost drivers currently include outside services, treatment related costs, and annual debt service.
+Although it should be noted that the HSD has adequate funds from betterment fees to retire its existing debt service, and as such HSD's existing debt service is not a supported by, or influencing, rates.